mcknz/hololens-dev/readme.md

 # Microsoft HoloLens development

-This repo contains a unity project that can be built and deployed to Microsoft HoloLens.
+This repo contains a Unity project that can be built and deployed to Microsoft HoloLens.

 The project was created as part of the Pluralsight course [HoloLens Development Fundamentals][1].